Saturday, 9 January 2021

 New Kreation: Jambalaya with Salmon and Shrimps by Omar Cherif, One Lucky Soul

-All I knew about jambalaya is that it was a song by Jerry Lee Lewis, originally written and performed by Hank Williams in 1952.
+Until that day, all I knew about Jambalaya is that it is a merry song by Jerry Lee Lewis, as seen in the 1989 flick Great Balls of Fire! with Dennis Quaid.
+The original goes back Hank Williams who wrote and performed it in 1952.
 Much later I found out jambalaya is a Creole/Cajun dish, first made popular at the melting pot of French, Spanish, and African communities of New Orleans, Louisiana.
-One day I decided to try it... including 28 different ingredients!
+One day I decided to try it, as make it... with 28 different ingredients!

 Now to the History...